“Caregiving often calls us to lean into love we didn’t know was possible”

 - 13% retired early

-- Women in the Middle: Their Parent-Care Years, Elaine Brody
+- Women In the Middle: Their Parent Care Years, Brody, E.

-Describes and discusses caregiving women’s subjective feelings, experiences, and problems, and the effects on their mental and physical well-being, lifestyles, family relationships, and vocational activities.
+- Describes and discusses the caregiving women’s subjective feelings, experiences, and problems, and the effects on their mental and physical well-being, life styles, family relationships, and vocational activities.
 These case studies and narratives present an insider’s view of the harsh and sometimes joyful experience of caregiving.

 - Advocating between siblings